sablier-labs/docs/protocol/technical-reference-v2/contract.SablierV2LockupLinear.md

 ### getDepositAmount

-Queries the amount deposited in the stream, in units of the token's decimals.
+Queries the amount deposited in the stream, in units of the asset's decimals.

 ```solidity